 Here are the 3 questions that SHOULD be asked when you want to know, what did we (or they) get out of it?

-- Did you sell more as a result of whatever actions you took in the name of Lean?
+- Did you sell more as a result of whatever actions you took in the name of Lean, and the “Local” outcomes you recorded?

 - Did your inventories shrink as a result of whatever actions you took in the name of Lean?

-- Did your operating expenses come down — not product costs, those are calculations that can be made to look like whatever you want – but did your ACTUAL operating costs come down?
-Do you have fewer people?
+- Did your operating expenses come down — not “product costs,” those are calculations that can be made to look like whatever you want – but did your ACTUAL operating costs come down?
+Do you have fewer people (often the opposite of “improving,” by the way, but I’m just making a point)?
 Substantially less scrap?
 Substantially lower obsolescence?
 Substantially less overtime?

 (By the way, look back at Question #3.
 We’re NOT advocating for workforce reduction; quite the opposite.
 If you implement what you COULD be implementing, sales will boom and your business will grow and the time will come when you’ll need to HIRE more people.
 But we use the question as written to hold up a mirror to management’s face to be 100% clear when we ask … did REAL operating expenses come down?)